Karolina Szczur

 Some sites might not have enough traffic to be included in the CrUX report.
 New sites are added to the dataset every day, so keep checking in the future or run a report on the entire domain instead of a specific page.
 If your report isn’t there yet, you can also start monitoring Core Web Vitals in Calibre!

-The Core Web Vitals assessment also treats First Input Delay as an optional metric.
-Lack of First Input Delay measurement means there is no user input for a given page visit.
-Without FID, your review is calculated based on the remaining Core Web Vitals: Largest Contentful Paint and Cumulative Layout Shift.
+The Core Web Vitals assessment also treats Interaction to Next Paint as an optional metric.
+Lack of Interaction to Next Paint measurement means there is no user input for a given page visit.
+Without INP, your review is calculated based on the remaining Core Web Vitals: Largest Contentful Paint and Cumulative Layout Shift.

 There are numerous ways to improve Core Web Vitals.
 The best way to start is to find out where your metrics are at and continuously monitor page speed to get a better picture.
 Tools like Calibre can help you visualise speed, give targeted advice and alert about page speed goals.